Have been actively involved in Amateur Radio since 1966.

 We are in need of a 20 amp regulated power supply to power the beauty.

-fully-functional repeater or "announcement machine" using a personal computer.
+up a complete, fully-functional repeater or "announcement machine" using

-which plays scheduled voice announcements over your club's
+which plays scheduled voice announcements over your club's existing repeater,

 And it also allows a internet connection, telephone connection and a host of other options.

-This week and the next few, in between activities, We will be building 2 ea.
+This week and the next few, in between activities, I will be building 2 ea.
 5

 Please give us a shout as we are currently / seriously looking!
 For this piece of the puzzle; the sooner the better!

-All in all, the project is coming together nicely!
+All in all, the project is still coming together nicely!
 Thanks to the generosity of our community!

 Application for the control frequency and 6-meter frequency pair has been applied for.